indexmod/quickblog/content/posts/Simple Blogging.md

 title: "QuickBlog"
 date: "2020-06-28"
 tags: tutorial, quickblog
+permalink: quickblog
 ---

 [QuickBlog](https://github.com/anorwell/quickblog) is a dead simple and easy to use blogging tool.
 Anyone with a [github](https://github.com) account can use it to start blogging within minutes.
 Once a post has been written (in markdown or HTML format), it will be automatically published to a github pages website.
 Unlike blogging platforms like medium or tumblr, you own the content you create [[1]](#footnotes).

 ### Why not use X?

 There are a lot of static site tools, most of which have more features and an established userbase.
 [Jenkyll](https://jekyllrb.com/) is probably the most popular; [Hugo](https://gohugo.io/) is another.
 These are very flexible tools that can create all kinds of websites, not just blogs.
 They have better support for theming and customization.

 But these are also, in my experience, more complicated to get started with.
 Here's github's [guide to creating a Jenkyll-based site](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll).
 It requires use of the command line.
 It's not obvious how to make to make a blog.